Reconstructive memory: Application of schema

 The use of schemas has been shown to increase the accuracy of recall of schema-consistent information but this comes at the cost of decreased recall of schema-inconsistent information.
 A study by Tuckey and Brewer found that after 12 weeks, memories of information inconsistent with a schema-typical robbery decays much faster than those that are schema-consistent.
 These were memories such as the method of getaway, demands by the robbers, and the robbers' physical appearance.
 The study also found that information that was schema-inconsistent but stood out as very abnormal for the participants was usually recalled more readily and was retained for the duration of the study.
 The authors of the study advise that interviewers of eyewitnesses should take note of such reports because there is a possibility that they may be accurate.

 Cross-race effect

 Reconstructing the face of another race requires the use of schemas that may not be as developed and refined as those of the same race.
-The cross-race effect is the tendency that people have to distinguish among other of their race than of other races.
+The cross-race effect is the tendency for people to recognize and differentiate faces of their own racial group more accurately than faces of other racial groups.
 Although the exact cause of the effect is unknown, two main theories are supported.
 The perceptual expertise hypothesis postulates that because most people are raised and are more likely to associate with others of the same race, they develop an expertise in identifying the faces of that race.
 The other main theory is the in-group advantage.
 It has been shown in the lab that people are better at discriminating the emotions of in-group members than those of out-groups.